51. DHHS Regulations for the Protection of Human Research Subjects

-This part of the Code of Federal Regulations (45 CFR 46) describes the DHHS regulations for the protection of human subjects.
+The Code of Federal Regulations at 45 CFR 46 describes the DHHS requirements for the protection of human subjects.
 The DHHS regulations require that research involving human participants

 - be subject to oversight by an IRB to ensure that the rights and welfare of research participants are protected, and

 - meets regulatory and institutional requirements.

 The Common Rule